LoginRadius/engineering-portal/content/blog/web-workers-adding-multi-threading-to-javascript/index.md

 In short, web workers let's you do multi-threading in JavaScript which is a single-threaded language.

-Let's create our own virtual **JavaScripters** and we are going to make sure that someone innocent doesn't gets yelled at by using multi-threading provided by web workers. 🤩
+Let's create our own virtual **JavaScripters** and we are going to make sure that someone innocent doesn't gets yelled at by adding multi-threading to our JavaScript using web workers. 🤩

 ### Let's get the party started. 🕺